 Riding in the rain is a possibility, but there are some things to know before taking it on.

-Risks that Might Accompany Riding in The Rain
+Risks of Riding Your Scooter in The Rain

 Riding in the rain can be dangerous.
 Wet roads can definitely add a layer of risk on top of the normal riding risks.